A Tale of Two Communities: New Security Measures at USC Intensify Profiling of Lower-Income Youth of Color

 When speaking about the topic of profiling while guest lecturing at USC recently, I was asked to make an argument for why students (and their parents) should care about the issue.
 How would I counter the claim that students are paying a lot of money to be at the school and they have a right to expect to be safe?

-Beyond the obvious human rights arguments, concerns about equal treatment of all people, and fears about incidents like the one that killed Trayvon Martin, I said I felt that the stops have deeply detrimental effects, not only on the youth that are targeted, but also on the community as a whole.
+Beyond the obvious human rights arguments, concerns about equal treatment of all people, and fears about incidents like the one that killed Trayvon Martin, I explained that the stops have deeply detrimental effects, not only on the youth that are targeted, but also on the community as a whole.

 That is not to say that there aren't problems in the neighborhood.
 Southwest is a busy division with a number of challenges.
 But there was only one youth I spoke with that had a criminal record, and it wasn't for anything related to USC.
 Time spent harassing these kids, then, is time not spent dealing with those that pose an actual threat to the area.